rrmn/chatgpt-anywhere/README.md

     - Execute `python -m venv myvenv` to create a virtual environment.
     - Activate it with `source myvenv/bin/activate`.
 Your console should now show `(myvenv)` prefix.
     - Check with `which python`.
 It should display something like `.../myvenv/bin/python`.
 4. **Install Dependencies**: Run `pip install -r requirements.txt` and resolve any installation errors.
+This usually takes some effort, but most things can be resolved with Googling.

 ### Step 3: Set Up OpenAI